Maryland Gov. to Detail Phase 1 Reopening

 News

-The county executives for Prince George's and Montgomery counties both say reopening needs to take a regional approach and expect Hogan to let some Maryland counties set their own pace.
+The county executives for Prince George's and Montgomery counties both say reopening needs to take a regional approach and that they expect Hogan to let some Maryland counties set their own pace.

 "We're gonna just have to make decisions that may be different than decisions that may be made throughout the rest of the state," Prince George's County Executive Angela Alsobrooks said.